Lumiwealth/lumibot/README.md

 Return the last known price for a given symbol

 Parameters:
-- symbol (str): the string representation of the asset/share
+- symbol (str/asset): the string representation of the asset/share

 Return type: float